Michelangelo's David is the perfection of the most famous statue in Florence and, perhaps, in all the world.

 2.The block of marble that Michelangelo used to carve "David" had been worked on more than 50 years earlier by Donatello.
 At that time the marble was said to have had a flaw in it and the project was abandoned.

-3.Michelangelo broke with artistic tradition by portraying David before his battle with Goliath rather than afterwards as seen in earlier representations by Verrocchio and Donatello.
+3.Michelangelo broke with artistic tradition by portraying David before his battle with Goliath rather than afterwards as seen in representations by Caravaggio and Donatello.

 4. Unruly protesters flung a chair that broke the statue's left arm in three spots during an uprising in 1527.